Why does my dog sit on me for anxiety relief and closeness

 9 Reasons Why Your Dog Insists on Sitting on You

-1. The "Oxytocin" Connection (Affection)
+1. The "Oxytocin" Connection

-3. Scent Marking and Burrowing Instincts: In multi-pet environments, dogs rub their scent onto owners to establish territorial boundaries.
-Furthermore, many breeds possess innate nesting instincts that drive burrowing behavior.
-For dogs seeking enclosed spaces, a structured cozy cave dog bed satisfies this biological need, providing a dark, secure micro-environment that lowers anxiety.
+Many breeds possess innate nesting instincts.
+For dogs seeking enclosed spaces, a structured, cozy cave dog bed satisfies this biological need, providing a dark, secure micro-environment.

-4. Seeking Your Undivided Attention
+4. Seeking Undivided Attention

 5. Jealousy and Resource Guarding

-6. Reinforcement (We Taught Them To!)
+6. Reinforcement

 7. Pure Boredom